Code-Institute-Submissions/ms2-letsfly/README.md

 ### 1.2 Project Goals

 It was almost immediate that I decided to create a memory-card game for my second milestone project.
-By creating a fun and challenging exercise, the big drive in this project is to take as much learning experience from Javascript as much as possible.
+By creating a fun and engaging game for the user, I wanted to create a challenging yet also fun exercise; the big drive in this project is to take as much learning experience from Javascript as much as possible.

 What is the challenge of the game?